trailofbits/it-depends/README.md

    * It-Depends *does not* find a single satisfying dependency resolution
    * The list of resolved dependencies is intended to be a superset of the dependencies required by the installation of a package on any system
+   * The `--audit` feature may discover vulnerabilities in upstream dependencies that are either not exploitable in the target package or are in a package version that cannot exist in any valid dependency resolution of the target package

 ## Quickstart 🚀